 However, if you end up liking decorating your goodies with flowers, I suggest considering starting a small edible flower garden.
 Many varieties can grow in pots, so you can grow them even if you live in an apartment.

-As always, I love seeing your creations and hearing from you!
-If you try decorating your cake with flowers, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try decorating your cakes with flowers, please leave a 🌟 review and share your creation with me onsocial media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧